Digitalization, Environment & Sustainability, Occupational Safety

 Ideal “To-Be” Scenario:

-• The breadth of functions and it’s the solution’s capability to address and mitigate the risks.
+• Risk Mitigation Capabilities: The breadth of functions and the solution's ability to effectively address and mitigate identified risks.

-• Not only the product itself, but also the level of services and warranties that can be provided by the EHS&S solution vendor.
+• Vendor Support: The quality of services and warranties provided by the EHS&S solution vendor.

 Factual “As-is” Scenario: